mtlynch/mtlynch.io/content/notes/ma-residents-can-sue-over-email/index.md

 Here's my plan:

-1. Record the checkout process when I buy something from an online merchant to capture the fact that I'm not opting in to promotional emails
+1. Record the checkout process when I buy something from an online merchant to capture the fact that I'm not opting in to promotional emails.
 1. If I receive a promotional email, solicitation of a review, or any kind of email other than what's strictly required to complete my purchase, I'll send the business a [30-day demand letter](https://www.mass.gov/info-details/30-day-demand-letter) telling them to send me a penalty of $25 and that subsequent emails after they receive my letter will be triple because at that point it will be willful violation of the law.
 1. If they don't respond or say they don't owe me money, take them to small claims court and cite [Massachusetts General Law Chapter 93 § 105(a)](https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXV/Chapter93/Section105).

-I've never taken a business to small claims court, so part of it will just be interesting to see how the processs works.
+I've never taken a business to small claims court, so part of it will just be interesting to see how the process works.
 I'll post updates here as I proceed.